Pallav1M/my-website/README.md

 ## Purpose

 The purpose of this file is to provide examples on how to use the Git and GitHub together.

+## Getting Started

+To get strated with this project, just 'clone' this repository.